raphsilva/contrastive-summarization/README.md

 This repository contains algorithms used to perform contrastive opinion summarization, which is a task that aims to build summaries that help find differences about two entities given opinions about them.

-Scientific text explaining the methods and their implementations will be coming soon.
 The methods available in this repository are:
 * **Statistic**: Builds summaries that are more statistically similar to the source, considering the means and standard deviations of polarities of each aspect.
 Described by _Lerman and McDonald (2009)_.
 * **Clustering**: Performs a similarity clustering of sentences, them matches clusters as to form pairs and selects the best sentence of each cluster to be added to the summary.
 Described by _Kim and Zhai (2009)_.
 * **Similarity**: Uses similarities of sentences (by looking at the topics approached in each sentence) to estimate which sentences add more value to the summary considering representativity, contrastivity and diversity.
 Described by _Jin et al. (2016)_.